NYC + RNC = GTHC

 "Sovereignty means...er..uh...you're sovereign."

-"Tribal sovereignty means just that; it's sovereign.
+Is that so, Kimosabe?
+Please explain more."Tribal sovereignty means just that; it's sovereign.
 You're a -- you've been given sovereignty, and you're viewed as a sovereign entity."

 Thanks for clearing that up.